 Playa Chileno, only a few minutes northeast of Cabo San Lucas proper, lies along the somewhat unromantically named Tourist Corridor.
 The beach offers wheelchair access, paddle boarding, snorkeling, clear blue water, and easy parking if you chose to drive here.

-Chileno boasts plenty of family-friendly amenities as well, like beachside showers, nearby bistros for a bite to eat, and lifeguards on duty for safety.
+As one of the best beaches in Mexico for families, Chileno boasts plenty of amenities, like beachside showers, nearby bistros for a bite to eat, and lifeguards on duty for safety.

 You’ll also find water taxis here to ferry you back and forth between San Lucas Marina and the beach—one of the best in Cabo—which means you can come and go as you please.